J0K3R-Joel/BotBall_Library/doc/fake_explainer.md

 ---

-## Why & How?
+## Purpose and Mechanism of FakeR

+###### Why?

-It may come at your own interest to know why this class is so important.
-This class is espacially important, when you want communication, but not in the classical sense. you can use the [Communication](./RoboComm_explainer.md) class on its own and you will be fine.
-If you want to use the send messages with the priorities `high` or `new_main` it is essential though.
-This is due the following "problem" in python: There is no way of pausing a main and (while the pause is accuring) execute another function during the execution.
-Sometimes you want to pause on any given moment though, because if for example you know that something is wrong, you can tell the other robot with a `high` or `new_main` priority message that it should help, do another task, do from now on everything different,....
+It may be in your interest to understand why this class is so important.
+The `FakeR` class becomes crucial when you want communication, but not in the classical sense.
+You can use the [Communication](./RoboComm_explainer.md) class on its own without problems.
+However, if you want to send messages with the priorities `high` or `new_main`, then `FakeR` is essential.

+The reason lies in a limitation of Python: there is no built-in way to pause a main function and, while paused, execute another function in parallel.
+Sometimes, though, you need exactly that.
+For example, if you know that something is wrong, you might want to signal the other robot with a `high` or `new_main` priority message — telling it to help, switch tasks, or completely change its behavior.

+This design also opens the door for future improvements, such as integrating AI to detect objects, paths, angles, distances, and more.

+---

+###### How?

+When you create an instance of the `FakeR` class and call its `start()` function, the following happens in the background:

+1. **Folder Copy** – The entire working directory is duplicated into `/home/kipr/Joel`.

+2. **Import Main** – The new file is used to import the `main()` function.

+   - If `main()` has two parameters, communication is considered available.

+   - If not, the normal main is executed as usual.

+3. **Pause Handling** – The `pause_event` variable in `main.py` is replaced with `None`, to avoid unnecessary `threading.Lock` instances and potential issues.

+4. **Function Analysis** – The file is scanned for `def main(`.
+The beginning and end indices of the `main()` function are recorded.
+This allows the program to determine exactly where `main()` starts and ends.

+5. **Imports Cleanup** – Everything before the `main()` function is analyzed.
+Imported classes are checked, the `_kipr` module is identified, and the console is cleared on execution.

+6. **Thread Insertion** – Inside the `try/except` block, `{threading.Lock instance}.wait()` calls are inserted to enable pausing the later-created thread.

+7. **Communication Handling** – All `comm` variables in `main.py` are renamed to a placeholder (`AkommunikatorA`).

+8. **Setup Complete** – The setup (normally called manually) is already handled during `FakeR` initialization.

+If everything succeeds, you can call `{instance_name}.start()` and the modified main will run inside a thread.
+This enables pausing and resuming execution on `high` and `new_main` priority messages.
+If something goes wrong, the original `main()` (non-threaded) is executed instead, still via `{instance_name}.start()`.

 ---